pretxel/serverless-aws/README.md

-# Serverless Hello World
+# Serverless F1

-A Serverless starter that adds the commons Hello World.
+A Serverless starter that adds drivers to Airtable.
 Part of the [Serverless Stack](http://serverless-stack.com) guide.

 ### Requirements